 The EES should document the proponent's design development process leading to the proponent's preferred form of the project as presented in the EES.
-The EES should discuss the proponent's consideration of feasible alternatives and include an explanation of how specific alternatives were shortlisted for evaluation within the EES.
-The EES should document the likely environmental effects of feasible alternatives, particularly where these offer a potential to minimise and/or avoid environmental effects whilst meeting the objectives of the project.
+The EES should explain the proponent's criteria for evaluating the feasibility of potential alternatives and explain how specific alternatives were shortlisted or rejected for evaluation within the EES.
+The EES should document the likely environmental effects of feasible alternatives, particularly where these offer a potential to avoid or minimise adverse environmental effects whilst meeting the objectives of the project.

 The referral of the project under the EE Act presented the project in terms of an area of interest rather than a proposed alignment.
 Alignment selection can be a very important way of avoiding or minimising adverse impacts for linear infrastructure projects.
 Key aspects of the project, for which the EES will need to demonstrate consideration of feasible alternatives, include:

-- the boundaries of the original area of interest; - potential corridors and alignments within the area of interest, including criteria for excluding portions of the area from further consideration; - siting of the new terminal station north of Ballarat, and the extent to which selection of that site influences the choice of preferred alignment in either direction; - the rationale for overhead construction relative to underground construction (including potential for partial underground construction); and - other feasible alternatives raised through feedback from the community or other stakeholders.
+- the boundaries of the original area of interest; - potential corridors and alignments within the area of interest, including criteria for excluding portions of the area from further consideration; - siting of the new terminal station north of Ballarat, and the extent to which selection of that site influences the choice of preferred alignment in either direction; - the rationale for the preferred mode of construction (overhead or underground, including potential for partial underground construction); and - other feasible alternatives raised through feedback from the community or other stakeholders.